bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 ## During the Exit Interview

 ### UHN Account
-The Office coordinator has to make sure that the employee’s UHN email/inbox is inactivated.
+The Office coordinator (Soleil Miron) has to make sure that the employee’s UHN email/inbox is inactivated.

 ### Lab Service Access
 Make sure that access to lab resources are inactivated.